alexiswl/betaduck/README.md

---include='*.sequencing_summary.txt' \ # Find all the moved sequencing summary files --include='*.png' \ # Carry over any plots that have been generated --exclude='*' \ # Exclude all other files --prune-empty-dirs \ # Don't download folders that won't have files in them /path/to/data/basecalled/reads
+--include='*.sequencing_summary.txt' \ # Find all the moved sequencing summary files --include='*.png' \ # Carry over any plots that have been generated --exclude='*' \ # Exclude all other files --prune-empty-dirs \ # Don't download folders that won't have files in them (like reads/0 etc) /path/to/data/basecalled/reads
 /dest/directory
 ```

+This is also acceptable to do whilst the run is still being generated or the betaduck tidy script is running.
+fast5.tar.gz files are written as fast5.tar.gz.tmp initially and then moved so they won't be listed by the rsync if they're still being written to.

 ### Additional options to rsync
 `--remove-source-files` if you wish to remove the data from the PromethION device.